Biden won't go to Milwaukee to accept Democratic nomination

 A DNC official said all speakers and presenters for the Aug.
 17-24 convention are now expected to speak from remote locations.

+Wisconsin Gov. Tony Evers, a Democrat, praised Biden for leading by example.

+“The upcoming Democratic convention is different than we’d imagined.
+A lot has changed since we set out on this journey more than a year ago now, but the one thing that hasn’t is Democrats’ commitment to putting health and safety first,” Evers said in a statement.
+"It has never been more important for elected officials to lead by example — that’s the kind of leader Joe is, and that’s the kind of president we need.
+I know he will continue to have a presence in Wisconsin, virtually or otherwise, and I look forward to doing everything we can to win Wisconsin.”

-President Donald Trump already had abandoned plans to accept the Republican nomination in person.
-But like Biden, he has not yet announced what he will do for his convention.
+President Donald Trump has abandoned his own plans to accept the Republican nomination in person.
+On Wednesday, he mused about potentially making his acceptance speech from the White House.

 Biden and Democrats for months have moved toward a virtual convention, first by delaying the convention from its original mid-July date to the week before Republicans' scheduled convention in Charlotte, North Carolina.